microsoft/MicrosoftEdge-Extensions/.github/ISSUE_TEMPLATE/bug-report-on-partner-center--impacting-all-developers-.md

 ---
-name: Bug report
+name: Bug report on Partner Center (impacting all developers)
-about: Create a report to help us improve
+about: Create a report to let us of any breaking issues or bugs that all Edge Addons developers are facing when publishing their extension to Microsoft Edge Addons
-title: ''
+title: "[Bug - Partner Center]"
-labels: ''
+labels: Bug, Partner Center
-assignees: ''
+assignees: nagachaitanyalokam

 ---